SUV Clips Pole And Rolls In Washington Township

 An SUV clipped a utility pole and landed on its side in Washington Township, sending the driver to the hospital.

-The driver was taken to The Valley Hospital in Ridgewood with unspecified injuries.
+The driver got out herself and was taken to The Valley Hospital in Ridgewood with what appeared to be minor injuries, township Police Chief Rich Skinner said.

 Washington Township police, firefighters and the Volunteer Ambulance Corps responded along with Paramus firefighters.